raylib-zig/raylib-zig/README.md

 exe.root_module.addImport("raygui", raygui);
 ```

-If you additionally want to support Web as a platform with emscripten, you will need to use `emcc.zig` by importing
+If you additionally want to support Web as a platform with emscripten, you will need to use `emsdk` by importing
-raylib-zig's build script with `const rlz = @import("raylib_zig");` and then accessing its functions with `rlz.emcc`.
+raylib-zig's build script with `const rlz = @import("raylib_zig");` and then accessing like described here [Exporting for web](https://github.com/raylib-zig/raylib-zig?tab=readme-ov-file#exporting-for-web).
 Refer to raylib-zig's project template on how to use them.

 ### Passing build options